-These procedures will outline the required actions that administrators, teachers, special education facilitators, and all other personnel who are responsible for implementing IEPs must take regarding all aspects of implementing an IEP.
+These procedures will outline the procedures that administrators, teachers, special education facilitators, and all other personnel who are responsible for implementing IEPs must take regarding all aspects of implementing an IEP.

-11.2.1 Obtaining IEPs Before the School Year
+3.1 Obtaining IEPs Before the School Year

-Each student's IEP, must be obtained prior to the beginning of the school year.
-This will ensure that each student's IEP is implemented starting on the first day of school.
+Each student's IEP must be obtained prior to the beginning of the school year, or the first day of enrollment.
+This will ensure that each student's IEP is implemented starting on the student's first day of school.
 Returning student's IEPs will already be in the possession of the school.
-During the registration process, parents of students that are enrolling in the school, have the option to inform the school whether their child has an IEP.
-If the parent selects "Yes", the procedures outlined in subsection "a" must be followed.
-If the parent selects "No", the procedures outlined in "b" must be followed.
+During the registration process, parents of students that are enrolling in the school, have the option to inform the school whether their student has an IEP.
+If the parent selects Yes, the procedures outlined in 3.1.A must be followed.
+If the parent selects No, the procedures outlined in 3.1.B must be followed.

-a.
-School is Aware that an IEP Exists During Registration
+3.1.A School is Aware that an IEP Exists During Registration

-If the parent makes the School aware of the existence of an IEP during the registration process by selecting Yes, they have the option of either uploading the IEP or providing the IEP to the School's registrar.
+If the parent makes the School aware of the existence of an IEP during the registration process by selecting Yes, they have the option of either emailing the IEP or providing the IEP to the School's registrar in person.
 Somerset will also request all special education records from the student's prior school.
-The following procedures will also apply to students with an IEP that transfer into the school after the school has started.
+The following procedures will also apply to students with an IEP that transfer into the School after school has started.